42 Yi4 益

 Line 5 is the host line and directs all other lines to act in compliance with the norm of hexagram Yi.
 Line 5 delegates line 4 to enrich the lower trigram, and will also urge line 6 to fulfil its commitment.
 Once the masculinity of line 6 is sent to position 3, the upper and the inner upper trigram will become Kan (the abyss, water), sincerity and trust.
 Lines 5 and 2, two axle centres (of the upper and the lower trigrams) at their right positions, moderately and righteously correlate with each other following sincerity and trust, signifying that the king sincerely and in a trusting manner enriches his people according to what is required of him.
 This wins the hearts of his people and they will sincerely repay him with the utmost reverence and trust.

-Commentary on the image: Sincerity and trust favour the heart; (there is) no need to ask.
-To favour my (kingly) virtue, (by which) aspiration is very successfully realised (and one will enjoy what is achieved).
+Commentary on the image: Sincerity and trust favour the heart; there is no need to ask.
+Sincerity and trust favour my (kingly) virtue, whereby aspiration is very successfully realised and one will enjoy what is achieved.

-Trigram Kan represents aspiration as well; the upper and the inner upper trigram Kan appear, thus the aspirations of those above and below are realized.
+Trigram Kan represents aspiration as well; the upper and the inner upper trigram Kan appear, thus the aspirations of those above and below are realised.

 Enlightenment through nine five: Both the donor and recipient will benefit.
 To sincerely and with trust enrich others by making their wishes realised is greatly auspicious.
 This will enrich one’s virtue as well since one will be sincerely paid back with the utmost reverence and trust.
 This way one can win the support of those below and realise one's aspiration as well.
 The hexagram that forms after this line is activated and becomes feminine (i.e. its masculinity is given to those below) is Yi2 (27), to nourish.
 Here those above is obligated to provide those below with food (or jobs) while those below must repay virtue (or contributions) to those above.